 Covid-19 Pandemic: CXO300 Production Update

-Cox Powertrain engine assembly remains on track with ramp-up production programme delayed until Q3
+Cox Powertrain engine assembly remains on track with ramp-up production programme planned for Q3

-SHOREHAM-BY-SEA, UK – xx April 2020 - Cox Powertrain has announced today that assembly of its revolutionary diesel outboard engine, the CXO300 will proceed as planned at its Shoreham-by-Sea headquarters, while the company’s ramp-up production schedule has been pushed back until Q3 when supply chains are hoped to be operating nearer pre-Covid-19 levels.
+SHOREHAM-BY-SEA, UK – xx April 2020 - Cox Powertrain has announced today that assembly of its diesel outboard engine, the CXO300, will proceed as planned at its Shoreham-by-Sea headquarters, while the company’s ramp-up production schedule will begin in Q3 when supply chains are hoped to be operating nearer pre-Covid-19 levels.

 The decision by the British diesel marine engineering specialist to proceed with assembly will ensure that its global distributors will take delivery of the first engines off the assembly lines, enabling them to run their all-important 2020 customer demonstration programmes as planned.